patternfly/training-scenarios/html-css/building-blocks/step2-instructions.md

 Click the `Copy to Editor` button below to add HTML for a chip component to the `index.html` file.

-This is the default chip component that already has another component in it: the button!
+This is the default chip component that already has another component in it: the button.
 This is why the chip can be considered as a more complex component.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-chip&quot;&gt;